beeswhacks/soundify/README.md

 | `CLIENT_ID` | See the Spotify docs for the [authorisation code flow](https://developer.spotify.com/documentation/general/guides/authorization/code-flow/).
 This identifies you Spotify developer application. |
 | `CLIENT_SECRET` | See the Spotify docs for the [authorisation code flow](https://developer.spotify.com/documentation/general/guides/authorization/code-flow/).
 This is the key you use to authorise your requests to the Spotify API. |

 3. Create a `.env` file in the `/client` directory with a variable named `REACT_APP_SERVER_PORT`.
 The React app is set up to proxy requests to relative URLs it doesn't recognise to the server side.
 This tells the proxy which port your server is running on.

 # TODO
 - [ ] Randomise state for Spotify authorisation
 - [ ] Implement refreshing of access token
 - [x] ~~Add indicator to show when user has connected to Spotify successfully~~
 - [x] ~~Show user's name when connected~~
+- [ ] Add hyperlink to returned playlist
+- [ ] Handle playlist already existing properly
+- [ ] Improve UI